 We use heating oil swaps and natural gas swaps to manage our exposure to fluctuating energy prices in North America.
-As of September 30, 2009 and March 31, 2009, we had 2.4 million gallons and 3.4 million gallons, respectively, of natural gas that were not designated as hedges.
+As of September 30, 2009 and March 31, 2009, we had 2.4 million gallons and 3.4 million gallons, respectively, of heating oil swaps and 4.3 million MMBTUs and 3.8 million MMBTUs, respectively, of natural gas that were not designated as hedges.
 One MMBTU is the equivalent of one decatherm, or one million British Thermal Units.